rolfintatu/TFShop/README.md

 # TFShop
-A shopping web site made with Azure Static Web App.
+A shopping web site using Azure Static Web App.